kovidgoyal/calibre/manual/server.rst

 ------------------------------------------------------------

 Here, we will show you how to integrate the calibre Content server into another server.
-The most common reason for this is to make use of SSL.
+The most common reason for this is to make use of SSL or to serve the calibre library as part of a larger site.
 The basic technique is to run the calibre server and setup a reverse proxy to it from the main server.

 A reverse proxy is when your normal server accepts incoming requests and passes them onto the calibre server.
 It then reads the response from the calibre server and forwards it to the client.
-This means that you can simply run the calibre server as normal without trying to integrate it closely with your main server, and you can take advantage of whatever authentication systems your main server has in place.
+This means that you can simply run the calibre server as normal without trying to integrate it closely with your main server.

 Using a full virtual host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^